-The Electrical Engineering (EE) program at UVM provides a significant amount of hands-on experience.
-The curriculum requires four semesters of laboratory experience in circuits and electronics.
+UVM’s ABET-accredited Electrical Engineering (EE) program provides a significant amount of hands-on experience.
+The curriculum requires three semesters of laboratory experience in circuits and electronics.
 In addition, you will take courses in microprocessor-based design, signal processing, communication systems, and energy systems that also have a significant laboratory experience.
-Finally, both in your first and last years you will be involved in a team-based, interdisciplinary design project.
-Through these experiences you will develop design skills that will be invaluable after graduation.
+In addition, the curriculum embeds design in each year culminating a team-based, interdisciplinary senior design project.
+Through these experiences you will develop the practical skills that will be invaluable after graduation.

 Electrical Engineering is among the broadest of disciplines in that practicing EEs work on everything from high-power electric grids to low-power circuitry for smart devices and from medical instrumentation to fiber optics communications.
 As such, our general curriculum has a significant amount of flexibility enabling you to customize your experience to your interests.